 The Company does not currently have an equity-based remuneration scheme.
-If the Company introduces any equitybased remuneration scheme, participants will not be permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme unless specifically approved by the Board.
+If the Company introduces any equity-based remuneration scheme, participants will not be permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme unless specifically approved by the Board.
+The Company has an Employee Incentive Plan which allows equity to be issued to eligible employees and key contractors on an ad hoc basis.